(Last Updated On: February 6, 2019)

 For business people, this assessment is more streamlined.
-During job interviews, potential bosses or team-leaders assess you by means of conversation, your background, testimonies of your character and your experience, whether you would be a good fit for their team.
-The key factor in all of this is how you present yourself represented by the bulleted list above.
+During job interviews, potential bosses or team-leaders assess you by means of conversation, your background, testimonies of your character and your experience, whether you would be a good fit for their team etc. The key factor in all of this is how you present yourself in accordance with the bulleted list above.

 This is necessary, as we human beings are seeking to determine who will be given access to our sacred, inner space.
-It is with these criteria, that we choose our friends and social circles.
+It’s with these criteria that we choose our friends and social circles.
 Likewise, others will use it to determine whether they want to be around us as well.
 No one wants to be around anyone who is unproductive, narrow-minded, immature and who will make them miserable and unhappy.

 We Must Judge Ourselves First – Let’s Edit!